KTH-EXPECA/devdocs/docs/technical_documents/management_overview.md

 # Management Network and Hardware Overview

 This page details the current setup for the management network, used for the *alpha* version of the testbed.
+**PLEASE READ THIS PAGE CAREFULLY IN ITS ENTIRETY BEFORE MAKING CHANGES TO THE NETWORK INFRASTRUCTURE**

 ## Physical Setup